Alan B. Colowick, MPH, MD

 Mike Dybbs, PhD

-Mike Dybbs is a Partner at New Leaf Venture Partners (NLV) which he joined in 2009.
-He currently serves on the board of several NLV portfolio companies: Dimension Therapeutics, Principia, and Advanced Cell Diagnostics, and previously served on the board of Versartis (VSAR).
-He has also played a role in a number of other investments including: Synageva (GEVA), Karyopharm (KPTI), MEI Pharma (MEIP), Calithera (CALA), and Karus Therapeutics.
+Mike Dybbs is a Founding Partner at Samsara BioCapital, a biotech investment firm launched in 2017.
+Prior to Samsara, Mike was a Partner at New Leaf Venture Partners (NLV) which he joined in 2009.
+In addition to Dimension, Mike has served on the boards of Versartis (VSAR), Advanced Cell Diagnostics and Principia.
+He has also been actively involved with NLV’s investments in: Synageva (GEVA), Karyopharm (KPTI), MEI Pharma (MEIP), Calithera (CALA), and Karus Therapeutics.
 Prior to joining NLV, Mike was a Principal at the Boston Consulting Group, where he was a core member of their Health Care practice and led projects in the biopharmaceutical industry across a range of functions and therapeutic areas.
 Mike received an A.B. in biochemical sciences from Harvard and a PhD in molecular biology from UC Berkeley, where he was awarded a Howard Hughes Medical Institute fellowship.
 His research was published in peer-reviewed journals, including Nature, Science, and Neuron.

 Georges Gemayel, PhD